Wang Guangmei: Cultural Revolution

 Wang Guangmei had earlier played a significant role in the Socialist Education Movement with her "Peach Garden Experience."
 In 1963, she participated in a work team in Funing County, Hebei Province, aiming to implement the Four Cleans Campaign, an anti-corruption initiative.

 Her detailed report on this experience, known as the "Peach Garden Experience," outlined the harsh methods used to mobilize the masses against local cadres and corruption.
 Wang's report was highly praised by Mao Zedong and became an official Party document, widely disseminated and used as a model for similar campaigns nationwide.
 The techniques she described involved intense “all-out mass mobilization” and public criticism sessions, which created a climate of fear and suspicion.

 Ironically, the same revolutionary methods Wang promoted were turned against her during the Cultural Revolution.
 Her prominent role and the success of her report made her a target.
 In January 1965, Mao Zedong expressed dissatisfaction with the Four Cleans work teams.
 As the overseer of the campaign, Liu Shaoqi, and by extension his wife, faced the consequences of Mao's discontent.

 Liu and his wife became targets of the Cultural Revolution, instigated by Chairman Mao.
 In mid-1966, when Red Guards erupted into prominence — and Liu and other leaders tried to fathom what Mao had in mind — Wang headed a work team to restore order among the students at Tsinghua University.
 The effort backfired when she came under attack by a militant opponent who accused her of being a counterrevolutionary.
 Her husband was also under fire by Mao and his deputies for being the leading "capitalist roader".
-Wang was accused of being a "spy for the imperialist services" (a reference to American intelligence) and, according to Jiang Qing, "Sukarno's whore" for wearing a pearl necklace and evening gown to meet the Indonesian president at a state reception (the Sukarno's regime had gone on to liquidate the Indonesian Communist Party and oversee the murder of several million Communists and the persecution of Chinese-Indonesians in 1965).
+The Central Case Examination Group formed a special team to investigate Wang's family and educational background.
+Wang was accused of being a "spy for the imperialist services" (a reference to American intelligence) and, according to Jiang Qing, "Sukarno's whore" for wearing a pearl necklace and evening gown to meet the Indonesian president at a state reception.